 NEXT LEVEL CONSIDERATIONS: How do your buyer personas spend their time?
 What do they really enjoy?
 What do they dislike?
 What other brands might they love?
 What routines, rituals or habits do they have?
 Who inspires them?
 What values do they have?
 What's important to them personally and professionally?
 What are their personalities like?
 Are they sarcastic and witty or serious and professional?

-Now ask yourself: what does my Brand Soulmate really want?
+Now ask yourself: what does my Brand Companion really want?

 What’s Holding Them Back?

 Without obstacles, we’d all be fit, genius, uber-efficient millionaires.
 But since the world, and our lives, are sprinkled with challenges, we often have to work incredibly hard to get to where we want to be.
 This is where you come in - your solution is going to change that for them.
 First though you need to truly understand not just what is standing in their way of taking action, but what do they think is standing in their way.